dcramer/django-static-compiler/README.rst

 ::

-    {% staticfile 'bunchname.js' %}
+    {% staticbundle 'bundle.js' %}

-In development/debug mode, the following happens:
+If we're in DEBUG / development mode and 'bundle.js' is defined in STATIC_BUNDLES:

 1. Determines if it needs to recompile any files (based on its last modified time)
 2. Serves the preprocessed but not compiled files (turning this into many html tags).

+Otherwise:

+1. Serve bundle.js (assumed to exist)

-Otherwise it simply acts as a proxy to the Django {% static %} templatetag with the inclusion of script/link/etc HTML tags.
+In general it simply acts as a proxy to the Django {% static %} templatetag with the inclusion of script/link/etc HTML tags.

 TODO